fiinix/fiinix.github.io/_posts/2013/06/2013-06-01-breaking-that-special-habit.md

 date: 2013-06-01T12:12:00+00:00
 author: Carlos
 layout: post
-tags: ["Smoking Cessation", "Breaking a Habit"]
+tags: ["Smoking cessation"]
-category: personal
+category: Health
 excerpt: "In which I reach day 251 of not smoking, not that I'm counting the days or anything."
 ---
 Today marks the 251st day I have gone without smoking.
 Hurray and for me and whatnot, but that's not what I want to talk about.
 I want to talk about what actually motivated me.
 And more importantly what didn't.